yaseminkilicc/reviewing-a-pull-request/README.md

-## Welcome to awesome game of Tetris yaaaay
+## Welcome to awesome game of Github Games

 A project based learning activity for people who are getting started with Git and GitHub.